wisejnrs/pushmanifesto/README.md

 # Push Manifesto

-The **"Push Manifesto"** is about the vision, collaborative process and journey; with an approach or mindset that focuses on _waypoints_ pushing towards a creative outcome which has shared value.
+The **"Push Manifesto"** is about the vision, collaborative process and journey; with an approach that focuses on _waypoints_ pushing towards outcomes that xxx shared value.

-**"Push Manifesto"** feeds the Maturity Model, evidence-based mindset, scientific approach daring to something the blank page.
+**"Push Manifesto"** feeds the Maturity Model, evidence-based mindset, scientific approach daring to xxxx  blank page xxx.